 For another video example, watch AT solutions for math.

 For more information on AT for academic support, see the Center On Technology and Disability's How Technology Can Help Your Child With a Learning Disability Be More Independent [PDF].

-Examples of assistive technology services
+Examples of AT services

-- Selecting and purchasing the device;
+- Picking and buying the device;

 - Repairing your child’s device; and

-Students' rights to assistive technology
+Students' rights to AT

 If your child has a 504 Plan…

-Section 504 of the Rehabilitation Act is a federal civil rights law that makes it illegal for any program that gets funds from the federal government to discriminate against people with disabilities.
+Section 504 of the Rehabilitation Act is a federal civil rights law that makes it illegal for any program that gets money from the federal government to discriminate against people with disabilities.
 Because public schools in NYC get funding from the federal government, the public school system is not allowed to discriminate against students with disabilities.

 For more information on 504 Plans in general, see the U.S. Department of Education's Frequently Asked Questions About Section 504, Advocates for Children of New York's Guide to Section 504 [PDF], and New York Lawyers For the Public Interest's Section 504 Accommodation Plans [PDF].